Affect, Emotion, and Feeling

 Guest-Lecturer (2020): Dr. Michael Lechuga on Affect Theory

--- Below are my notes from an in-class conversation on 11/9/20 with Dr. Michael Lechuga.--
+-- Below are my notes from an in-class conversation on 11/9/20 with Dr. Michael Lechuga.–

+The seeable and the sayable have to be mediated through the sayable.
+In many ways we can access the sensible through the sayable as much as we do through ‘pure’ interaction, which has shaped humanity since modernity.
+The world filtered through the articulable is how we think about the world around us.
 This set of theories is really about subjectivity and the production of subjectivity.
 This is political affect, in the sense that you can hurt people without words, you can force violence without discourse; and in that way, we are thinking about affect as something that organizes us politically.
 I look at ET films as expressions of fearful alienhood, and shortly after they are expressed, these fears are also unleashed on migrant bodies who become alien others within settler colonialism.
 Settler colonialism is an ongoing structure of production modes that have given us four modes (Veracini) by which colonialism auto-produces itself.
 Subjectivities and populations are produced through imaginary relations with an iso-political society in which the NE European colonizer phenotype makes everyone ‘else’ into an anti-type to exert sovereignty over other people’s lands and to enslave them.

 Patrick Wolf makes the point that African natives were produced as Black which created the conditions for white people to enslave them.
 Indigenous americans were produced as “Indians” to be subjugated and have their resources extracted.
 ET film is implicit in trafficking the alien anti-type; affect is really important given the way we see the other, body subjectivity, juridical practice, and settler colonial narratives.